 Graduate student supervisor

-Networked control systems; fault diagnosis; cyber security; event-triggered communication and control; process monitoring and control; alarm systems
+Networked control systems; industrial automation; fault diagnosis; cyber security; alarm management

 Courses & Teaching

 Ahmad W. Al-Dabbagh is an Assistant Professor with the School of Engineering at the University of British Columbia.
 He is a Principal’s Research Chair in Control Systems (Tier 2) and is the Principal Investigator of the Okanagan Laboratory for Control Systems Research.
-Dr. Al-Dabbagh’s research interests are in the area of control systems, and his research focuses on networked cyber-physical systems and process data analytics.
+Dr. Al-Dabbagh’s research interests are in the area of control systems, and his research focuses on fault diagnosis, cyber security, and alarm management.

 Dr. Al-Dabbagh performed postdoctoral research at Imperial College London, the University of Toronto, and the University of Alberta (2018 – 2020).
 He received his PhD degree from the University of Alberta (2018), MASc degree from Ontario Tech University (2010), and BEng degree from Ryerson University (2007).
-Dr. Al-Dabbagh is a licensed Professional Engineer with Professional Engineers Ontario.
+Dr. Al-Dabbagh is a licensed Professional Engineer with Engineers and Geoscientists British Columbia and Professional Engineers Ontario.
 He has more than three years of industrial work experience in design, development, and commissioning of control, monitoring, and automation solutions, mainly for manufacturing and energy applications.